BLANK-TH/elevator-bot-resources/commands.md

 Sends a message with a countdown preparing to ban the user for the optionally provided reason.
 After the countdown is over it sends a message saying the ban succeded and then sends a DM to the user saying `Just Kidding!`.

+### Emoji Message
+#### Command: `emojitype <message>`
+Convert the letters and numbers of the message specified into emojis then sends it.
+Note that if the number of letters multiplyed by 22 (`number_of_letters*22`) is more than 2000, then the message won't be able to be sent and the bot will respond back with an error.

 [//]: # (new fun commands goes here)

 ## Utility Commands